1300 364 858

 Environmentally friendly and ecologically harmless, AqueousPro™ 50 (once diluted) is completely safe to drink and does not pollute wastewater systems as the chemical reaction breaks down into water (H2O) and Oxygen (O2).

-Water Filtration FAQs
+Water Tank Filtration FAQs

 Choosing a water filtration system that caters to your specific needs may seem confusing!
 That’s where our professional experience and industry knowledge can help.
-Please feel free to contact our friendly customer service team, we are more than happy to help guide you to find a solution to your requirements
+Please feel free to contact our friendly customer service team.
+We are more than happy to help guide you to find a solution to your requirements

-Filters are composed of a variety of media (substance(s)) which is designed to trap, absorb, or modify impurities as water flows through them.
+Filters are composed of a variety of media (substance(s)) designed to trap, absorb, or modify impurities as water flows through them.
 There are many different types of filter media available.
 Some mechanically trap pollutants with an ultra-fine sieve or strainer, while others use a process called absorption in which contaminants are retained within the microscopic pores of the medium.

 There are two types of filter ratings: nominal and absolute.

-Activated Carbon Filters
+What do water tank Activated Carbon Filters do?

-Reverse Osmosis (RO) Purifiers
+What do water tank Reverse Osmosis Purifiers do?

 • Stage 1.
 Sediment / pre-filter mechanical filtration.
-Removes suspended particles such as silt, algae, rust and dirt.
+Removes suspended particles such as silt, algae, rust, and dirt.

 • Stage 2.
 Carbon pre-filter, protects the Membrane from chlorine.